MaryannN/mario-python-functions/README.md

 # Super Mario Stairs

 Super Mario Bros.
-(1985) is arguably the most iconic videogame of all time.
+(1985) is among the most iconic videogames of all time.

 Even though the game has 32 levels, many speedrunners can beat the entire thing in under five minutes.